shaffex/shaffex.github.io/README.md

 This universal compatibility ensures you can use the same framework across your entire Apple ecosystem.

+## Key Features

+- **Easily Extendable**: Simple plugin architecture to add custom actions, views, and behaviors
+- **Intelligent Actions**: Rich set of pre-built actions for common UI interactions and business logic
+- **Reactive Variables**: Built-in support for reactive programming with automatic UI updates when data changes
+- **File System Integration**: Built-in support for file operations, document handling, and storage management
+- **Data Model Support**: Powerful data modeling capabilities with automatic UI binding and persistence
+- **Local and Push Notifications**: Seamless integration with local and remote push notifications
+- **Multimedia Support**: Easy handling of images, videos, and audio content
+- **Local UI Rendering**: Multiple options for UI rendering - from strings, resources, files, and URLs
+- **Server-Side Rendering**: Generate and update UI components from your backend
+- **Remote UI Updates**: Update your app's interface directly from your server without app updates
+- **Smart Caching**: Intelligent caching system for remote content and assets

+Experience the magic of user interface development with MagicUI!

 ## Versatile Usage

 MagicUI can be implemented anywhere SwiftUI is supported, making it perfect for: